Alish9877/food_app-backend/README.md

 **For users, we need to keep track of:**

-1. Username - String and is required
+1. Username - String , required and unique
+2. Username - String , required and unique
-2. Password - String and is required
+3. Password - String and required
-3. Account type - boolean and is required
+4. Account type - enum (admin , user) and its defualt as a user

 **For Event, we need to keep track of:**